reddio-com/doc/docs/guide/getting-started/integrate-payment-service-for-web2-projects-with-reddio.md

 Now, based on the above scenario, let's implement the payment service step-by-step, focusing on code related to Reddio interactions.

+### Warning: Deprecation of Goerli Testnet

+**Important Notice:** The Goerli testnet has been deprecated, and Reddio has successfully migrated to the Sepolia testnet.
+As a user, it's essential to be aware of this change and take appropriate action.

+Starting immediately, the Goerli testnet is no longer supported by Reddio.
+Any interactions or transactions on the Goerli testnet are at your own risk.
+We strongly recommend that you transition your activities to the Sepolia testnet to ensure uninterrupted access to Reddio's features.

+Please exercise caution and update your settings and configurations to work with the Sepolia testnet.

 ## Prerequisites

 - Basic knowledge of Java and Javascript.
 This guide uses Java for backend development and Javascript for frontend.
-- The demo operates on the Ethereum testnet (goerli).
+- The demo operates on the Ethereum goerli testnet (deprecated).
 Ensure you have a metamask wallet with goerli ETH and USDC tokens.
 USDC's contract code on goerli is `0x07865c6E87B9F70255377e024ace6630C1Eaa37F`.
 Reddio also allows traditional Web2 login methods, supporting web3auth and the particle network.
 You can incorporate these in your projects.

 ### Java Library Integration
 1. Create a new project (you can use IntelliJ IDEA).